 For this reason, a battery string trimmer is almost always a better solution than the alternatives.

-How to Use Cordless Tools
+How to Use Battery-Powered Lawn Tools

 A cordless chainsaw, for instance, will have a trigger grip that a user can depress to start its chain, just as the same tool would when run on a different power source.

-Contrary, with cordless equipment – once the Battery is in the tool, you’re ready to go without the need to pull-start an engine or adjust a choke mechanism.
+On the contrary, with cordless equipment – once the Battery is in the tool, you’re ready to go without the need to pull-start an engine or adjust a choke mechanism.

 A critical point about yard tool use is that you should always read your manual before operating lawn equipment.